-The undersigned here eby certifies that a copy of the motion was forwarded to the

-Delaware County Prosecutin g Attorney's Office, by hand delivery to their mailbox

-located at the Clerk of Courts s Office and by hand delivery to the judge's office on this

-day of , 20
+The undersigned hereby certifies that a copy of the motion was forwarded to the Delaware County Prosecuting Attorney's Office, by hand delivery to their mailbox located at the Clerk of Courts Office and by hand delivery to the judge's office on this day of , 20.

-Defendant

-Form 52.15(i)

-Revised 11/5/2018
+Form 52.15(i) Revised 11/5/2018

 THE STATE OF OHIO, :

 Plaintiff, : Case No.

 VS. :

 , :

 Defendant. :

-COMMU UNITY CONT Y SUCCESSFUL TERMINATION OF FROL SANCTIONS
+MOTION OF DEFENDANT FOR EARLY SUCCESSFUL TERMINATION OF COMMUNITY CONTROL SANCTIONS

-• etfully requests early successful termination nunity Control was imposed on,

-· The defendant requests early successful

-termination of Community Contro
+Now comes the defendant and respectfully requests early successful termination of Community Control.
+The period of Community Control was imposed on , and is scheduled to terminate on .
+The defendant requests early successful termination of Community Control because:

-Recommendation of Prob oation Officer attached (strike alternative).
+Recommendation of Probation Officer attached (strike alternative).

-WHEREFORE, the defen dant respect fully requests that this motion be granted.
+WHEREFORE, the defendant respectfully requests that this motion be granted.

-Defendant

 Street Address

 City, State and Zip Code

 Phone Number